Windsor Locks, Connecticut, United States of America: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. Take care to pick the necessary kind.
-Most adapters currently being sold are simply plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
+A plug adapter that supports outlet types A and B. It's important that you get the right kind.
+The majority of adapters currently available are simply plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
 This one works in most locations.

 Airplane phone mount